siderolabs/talos/website/content/v1.0/talos-guides/configuration/managing-pki.md

 In order to create a key pair, you will need the root CA.

-Save the the CA public key, and CA private key as `ca.crt`, and `ca.key` respectively.
+Save the CA public key, and CA private key as `ca.crt`, and `ca.key` respectively.
 Now, run the following commands to generate a certificate:

 ```bash